an Independent Montessori School on the North Coast

 Chloe Reed

-Chloe has been an active part of the North Coast community since 2007.
-Her love of teaching and collaborative classrooms began twenty years ago with her teacher credentialing program at the University of Vermont.
+Chloe has been an active part of the North Coast community since 2007 and Director of MdMCS since 2017.
+Her love of teaching and collaborative classrooms began more than 25 years ago with her teacher credentialing program at the University of Vermont.
 At UVM, Chloe was trained in curriculum development and assessment-based instruction which allows her to design academic programs rooted in student interests and needs rather than rely on packaged curriculum.
 After several years as a classroom teacher, Chloe attended Literacy Collaborative Coordinator training at Lesley University in order to become a literacy teacher trainer and coach for her district.
-Chloe worked in classrooms from grades Kindergarten to eighth, implemented the district’s staff development program, and acted as a bridge between administration, faculty, teachers, and parents.
-Chloe has studied organizational leadership through the Master's program at St. Mary’s University of Minnesota.
-Chloe is a trained Montessori Model United Nations leader and led student delegates to the New York conferences in 2018 and 2020.
-Chloe has held the role of Montessori parent, FMDM Board member, Upper Elementary teacher, and Director of Montessori del Mar Learning Center before transitioning to be Executive Director of Montessori del Mar Community School.
-This year, Chloe will also be co-teaching the Upper Elementary with Holly.
-Chloe’s son, Griffin, has attended Montessori schools since pre-school.
+Chloe worked in classrooms from grades kindergarten to eighth, implemented the district’s staff development program, and acted as a bridge between administration, faculty, teachers, and parents.
+She completed graduate coursework in Organizational Leadership at St. Mary’s University of Minnesota.
+Chloe is a trained Montessori Model United Nations leader and took her first group of delegates to the New York conference in 2018.
+Chloe has participated in the Whole School Leadership Institute school administrator course specifically for heads of Montessori schools and completed the Pathways to Proficient Reading for Secondary Learners through the AIM Institute for Learning Research.
+Chloe held the role of Montessori parent, FMDM Board member, and Director of Montessori del Mar Learning Center before transitioning to be Director of Montessori del Mar Community School.
+For several years, Chloe also teaches humanities in the Upper Elementary.
+Chloe’s son, Griffin, attended Montessori schools since pre-school and is a student at Bentley Upper School in Lafayette, CA.

 Contact: chloedirector@montessoridelmar.org